wharton/django-cybersource-hosted-checkout/README.md

 ### views.py

-With a Django form, we call the functions and render the template which will automatically prepare the data for CyberSource, and POST it to their server.
-The `fields` dictionary contain CyberSource specific fields required to perform a transaction.
+Here, we create a Django form, and in `form_valid()` we call the functions and render the template which will automatically prepare the data for CyberSource and POST it to their server.
+The `fields` dictionary contains CyberSource specific fields required to perform a transaction.
 You can see a full list in the manual; the example below is for a one-time purchase of the course for $19.95.

 ```python
 import datetime